5l1v3r1/RC4-PowerShell-RAT/README.md

 Supported commands:
 ------------------------------

-        read    [path]          Show the content of the specified file remote  [url cmd]       Remotely download powershell script and execute a command upload  [url path]      Download a remote file and save it to the victim disk
+        proxyremote     [url path cmd]  Remotely download powershell script and execute a command through the built in proxy read    [path]          Show the content of the specified file remote  [url cmd]       Remotely download powershell script and execute a command upload  [url path]      Download a remote file and save it to the victim disk